Ada-Developers-Academy/LessonPlanning/weeks/01/Overview.md

 - Content-Type
 - Content-Length

+HTTP requests return a status code in the headers.
+These codes are standardized for HTTP, so each code has a specific meaning that is the same across any web application.
+A plain successful response will have the code of `200`, while a page not found is a `404` and an application error is a `500`.
+For a full list of HTTP codes see [HTTP Status Codes](http://en.wikipedia.org/wiki/List_of_HTTP_status_codes/)
 The HTML is the "body" of the response.
 This is what would be rendered in the browser.

 TODO: HTTP lesson (curl)